AmmarYasser455/ovc/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!

+Please read our **[CONTRIBUTING.md](CONTRIBUTING.md)** guide for:
+- How to report bugs and request features
+- Development workflow and coding guidelines
+- Testing requirements and documentation standards

-Feel free to check the [issues page](https://github.com/AmmarYasser455/ovc/issues).
+Feel free to check the [issues page](https://github.com/AmmarYasser455/ovc/issues) to get started.

 ---